 Forget about all the chocolate chip cookies you have eaten and try these Tahini Chocolate Chip Cookies.
 Yes, these are that good!
 Made without butter.
 Tahini takes the place of butter in this recipe.
-These cookies are chewy, wonderfully nutty, packed with chocolate chips and slightly flavored with ground Turkish coffee.
-Sea salt on their top makes the final amazing touch.
+These cookies are chewy, wonderfully nutty and packed with chocolate chips.

 Looking at the ingredients, you might find this recipe a bit complicated.
 But it is definitely not.
 Just like all other chocolate chip cookie recipes, combine the ingredients in a mixing ball, scoop the cookie dough on a baking sheet and bake.